ahmetyusuf1/Film_Website_Project/README.md

 <h1>Movie Website Project</h1>

-<p>This project is a movie website developed with HTML, CSS and JavaScript.
+<p>This project is a movie website developed with HTML and CSS.
 The site offers users multiple movies and TV series.
 Contents are listed according to categories.</p>